jorgequintanilha/shieldmate/README.md

 <h2>Introduction</h2>

-So!
+Hey ho!
 I am a beginner developer and decided to try my hand at javascript / css.
 This app is more of a learning process than a product itself.
 Being a dedicated EDH player in the MTG world, I thought hey why not, lets make this happen.

 This project is fun, I like to add stuff to it and learn along the way how to deal with performance issues and so on.
 But I feel I'm close to reaching a technical ceiling and I'll study other technologies for android development.
 When I started this, I opted to go hybrid because I thought I'd be releasing in all three platforms (microsoft was still a thing back then) at the same time but alas, reality is not so gentle.
 Publishing to iOS went from a priority, to a desire, to me simply not caring anymore.